aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/extract-text-from-and-replace-text-in-a-table/_index.md

-﻿---
+---
-title: Extract Text from and Replace Text in a Table in Java
+title: Extract Text from and Replace Text in a Table
 second_title: Aspose.Words for Java
 articleTitle: Extract Text from and Replace Text in a Table
 linktitle: Extract Text from and Replace Text in a Table